qingpeng9802/vscode-common-lisp/CONTRIBUTING.md

 Welcome, and thank you for your interest in this project!
 Hoping this guide will be helpful to you whether you would like to contribute, fork, or learn this repository :)

+> Please note that we will discuss the implementation of [programmatic-language-features](https://code.visualstudio.com/api/language-extensions/programmatic-language-features) in the folder `./src`  first.
+If you are interested in [declarative language features](https://code.visualstudio.com/api/language-extensions/overview#declarative-language-features), see the part [declarative-language-features](#declarative-language-features).

 ## Architecture
 Let us first take a brief look at the design of this project.